vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

 could be reordered or done in parallel:

-*   Implement most of the new kernel primitives, including MsgQueues, MBOs and CalleesRefs.
+*   Implement most of the new kernel primitives, including MsgQueues, MBOs, CallersRefs and CalleesRefs.
 Channels will be modified so that they can contain both legacy messages (those sent with `zx_channel_write()`) and MBO messages (those sent with `zx_channel_send()`).
 MsgQueues will be added as a new object type, separate from Zircon ports.